ThePowerOfSwift/learnAddrBook/README.md

-i. dialing automatically creates an entry--(figure out how to do core data in background) ii. tapping contact takes you to edit form until a number is given iii. add second tab
+i. dialing automatically creates an entry--(figure out how to do core data in background) ii. tapping contact takes you to edit form until a number is given iii. add second tab iv. add "has been called" attribute
 -->current status here<--
-iv. add "has been called" attribute to organize into 2 seperate tabs
+v. organize data into 2 seperate tabs vi. populate phone from AB, not just name vii. convert memo textfield into text view

 3. SWIPE ACTION - handleing edge cases: missed call or leaving a message